Once again we have a psalm of lament in which the psalmist cries out to the Lord for help and for relief.

 ‘How long, O Lord?’
 That’s how the psalm begins.
 And the psalmist repeats the same question three more times: How long?
 How long?
 How long?
 How long, O Lord.
 Will you forget me forever?
 How long will you hide your face from me?
 How long must I wrestle with my thoughts?
 How long will my enemy triumph over me?

 He also laments because it seems that the Lord has hidden his face from him.
-Well, do you remember the Aaronic Blessing from Numbers 6?
+Do you remember the Aaronic Blessing from Numbers 6?

 The Lord bless you and keep you;

-The Lord makes his face to shine up you and be gracious to you….
+The Lord makes his face to shine upon you and be gracious to you….

 Making his face shine on his people means the Lord is smiling on his people and he’s looking on them with his favour and he’s prepared to be gracious and kind to them.
 And so, hiding his face means he’s turned away from his people and he’s no longer smiling on them or looking on them with his favour.
 He’s turned his back on them.
 Or so it seems to the psalmist.